Raised Bed Program

 In 2023, GrowBoston launched the Raised Bed Gardens and Gardening Education Grant Program using American Rescue Plan Act (ARPA) funds.
 In collaboration with OFJ, GrowBoston is partnering with local organizations to build raised bed gardens and provide gardening education to low-income Boston residents.
 The goal of this program is to make neighborhood food systems stronger, offer new local food sources for low-income households, build community through gardening, and help individuals and families to grow more food.

-The Office of Food Justice (OFJ) connects eligible residents interested in receiving raised bed gardens to the organizations providing the beds.
-The recipients are low-income households based in neighborhoods most affected by food insecurity in Boston.
-Residents are primarily referred through OFJ’s partnering organizations or through direct involvement with one of the above grantee organizations.
+We are partnering with the Office of Food Justice (OFJ) to screen and refer individuals to the Raised Bed Program.
+Eligible recipients are low-income individuals based in neighborhoods most affected by food insecurity in Boston.
+Residents are primarily referred through OFJ’s partnering organizations (Bowdoin Street and Brookside Community Health Centers, and Camfield Estates), or through direct involvement with one of the above grantee organizations.

 Education